rbltracker/rbltracker-php/README.md

 Full API documentation is available from the [RBLTracker developer site.][rbltracker dev site]

 ## Release History

+### v1.0.3
+* fixed a typo in RBLTrackerException.php where it was using short open tags.
+* changed array() instances to [].
+* updated classes to use the final keyword.

 ### v1.0.2
 * updated to support the RBLTracker API v3.6